 “Everybody in the pool!”
-Is that what you’re shouting out this summer because you don’t want people to notice your drab, worn and cracked concrete pool deck?
-As long as the concrete is still structurally sound, there are several options you can take to repair your pool deck and prevent it from being an eyesore.
-Depending on the condition of the concrete and your budget, they range from a simple color enhancement by applying a coat of stain to total resurfacing with a decorative overlay.
+Is that what you’re shouting out this summer because you don’t want people to notice your drab, worn, and cracked concrete pool deck?
+As long as the concrete is still structurally sound, there are several ways you can repair your pool deck and prevent it from being an eyesore.
+Depending on the condition of the concrete and your budget, options range from a simple color enhancement by applying a coat of stain to total resurfacing with a decorative overlay.

 If your pool deck is experiencing cracking, scaling or spalling, the best solution is to resurface it with a concrete overlay or microtopping.
 Resurfacing will not only cover up the existing flaws, it will also upgrade the look of your pool by allowing you to add color, texture, and pattern.
-Some systems are designed specifically for resurfacing pool decks, and will improve the slip resistance of the surface and reflect heat.
-See What Type of Pool Deck Overlay Will Stay Cool?
+Some systems are designed specifically for resurfacing pool decks, and will improve the slip resistance of the surface and also reflect heat.
+(See What Type of Pool Deck Overlay Will Stay Cool?)

 For concrete with minor cracking or discoloration, you can completely disguise the flaws by engraving or cutting a pattern in the surface.
 Depending on the pattern you choose, the flaws in the concrete can actually contribute to the look.
 With engraving, the concrete is stained first and then a special routing machine is used to cut the pattern into the surface, creating faux grout lines.
 See examples of concrete engraving.